ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | Unk5 | 0 |

 ## Blending State
 Alpha blending related parameters.
-Shaders seem to use premultiplied alpha.
+Shaders use premultiplied alpha.
 The blending operation is always addition for both color and alpha.

-Unk7 and Unk8 determine if an order-independent transparency effect is used.
-This is common for hair meshes.
+Alpha to coverage is an order-independent transparency effect similar to alpha testing.
+A certain pattern of pixels are drawn at full opacity or discarded based on the alpha.
+The model will look grainy but not have any of the sorting issues associated with alpha blending.

 | Param ID | Name | Description |
 | ---  | --- | --- |